Systems Admin

 DFS Management console showing the Namespaces and Replication nodes in the left panel tree

-Step 4 – Start the New Namespace Wizard
+Step 4 — Launch the New Namespace Wizard

-Right-click the Namespaces node and select New Namespace.
-On the first wizard page, enter the name of the server that will host the namespace root – in this case, SRV01.
-Click Next.
+Right-click the Namespaces node and pick New Namespace.
+The first page asks for the server that will host the namespace root — enter SRV01 and click Next.
+We’ll add SRV02 as a second namespace server later.

 New Namespace Wizard server selection page with SRV01 entered as the namespace hosting server

-Step 5 – Enter the Namespace Name and Select Type
+Step 5 — Name the namespace and pick the type

 New Namespace Wizard showing 'share' entered as the namespace name with the full path preview \\std.local\share, and Domain-based namespace type selected